-3.10 Defining User Authorization
+3.9 Defining User Authorization

 You can provide users with different levels of access to the Wireless Router by setting up a database of users.
-In particular, you can define the level of changes the user is authorized to make, whether the user can connect at the service console or remotely, the interface on which the user can connect using PPP, and the root directory.
+In particular, you can define the level of changes the user is authorized to make, the interface on which the user can connect using PPP, and the root directory.
+Refer to Chapter 2 for levels of authorization.

 To add a new user, enter the user create command.
+If you allow a user to establish PPP connections, you must specify the interface on which the user can make these connections.

-user create name [authorization flag [flag...]] [iface iface] [password pswd] [root dir]
+user create name [authorization flag] [iface iface] [password pswd] [root dir]

-After you have added a user, you can append options for that user with the user config command:
+After you have added a user, you can change the options for that user with the user config command:

-user config name [authorization flag [flag...]] [iface iface] [password pswd] [root dir]
+user config name [authorization flag] [iface iface] [password pswd] [root dir]